-- Only one application per child will be considered. - Where two separate applications are received from each parent, the Trust will consider only the first application received. - The Trust may contact both parents to clarify the situation. - Parents are encouraged to communicate and agree which application to submit.
+- Only one application per child will be considered. - Where two separate applications are received from each parent, the Trust would first seek to ascertain the correct address and identify any court orders in place and the implication of such. - The Trust may contact both parents to clarify the situation. - Parents are encouraged to communicate and agree which application to submit.